Skip to main content

 Loops and tags

-In this video, we look at how we can handle an incoming array and modify it to meet whatever criteria we need.
-The criteria in this scenario is to:
+In this video, we look at how to handle an incoming array and modify it to meet specific criteria.

-• Add "is delicious" after every name key value" where "pie" is mentioned (i.e. Blueberry pie is delicious).
+• Add "is delicious" after every name key value where "pie" is mentioned (i.e., "Blueberry pie is delicious")

-• Capitalize the type key value.
+• Capitalize the type key value

 Organize event data